 There is a $60 application fee.
 Both the SAT and ACT are required tests for students.

 It’s advised to include an essay or writing section.
-The SAT Subject Tests are optional, but you are free to take them if you so choose.
+The SAT Subject Tests are optional, but you can take them if you choose.

 Teachers of English, math, science, social studies (or history), or foreign languages must also receive two checks from you.